 Services Manager (Education and Enterprise)

 Angela first came across Back on Track when she referred clients to us as part of her role as an advice worker at Manchester prison.
-Having started as our Guidance Co-ordinator in 2008, Angela now oversees our outreach projects across Greater Manchester and our work with probation and prisons.
+Having started as our Guidance Coordinator in 2008, Angela’s duties now include overseeing our work with offenders, and recruiting new learners onto our courses

 Rachel first worked at Back on Track as a trainee teacher in 2008.
 After five years of teaching with people in custody and in a probation hostel, she returned in 2013 as Education Coordinator with responsibility for the timetable of courses.

 Senior Education Coordinator

 Senior Employability Coordinator

 Samantha‘s current role is to coordinate advice and guidance for learners, and to develop work experience for those moving closer to employment.
 She works with employers and providers to raise our learners’ aspirations.
 Prior to Back on Track, Samantha worked in guidance services for over 10 years with disadvantaged groups, was a resettlement project manager, undertook outreach work with gangs and even worked in retail!